How to Start a Food Blog

 • Network with Other Food Bloggers – One of the best ways to build an audience is to get to know other successful food bloggers.
 Find a few that you love (I’ll recommend a few shortly) and reach out to them.
 See if they would be willing to let you write a guest post on their site in exchange for a link back to your page.

-• Post Often – One of the worst things for any blog is to have weeks between posts.
+• Post Often – When you make your own blog keep in mind to be consistent with you posts.
+One of the worst things for any blog is to have weeks between posts.
 People will assume that it is not updated and never come back.
 Make sure you plan out at least 2-3 posts per week, especially at first, to help build your audience.

 Best Free & Paid WordPress Themes